Florida set to execute 'ninja killer' for 1989 murders

 Jurors voted 8-4 in 1990 to recommend the death sentence, which the judge accepted.
 Florida law now requires a unanimous jury vote for capital punishment, although the Legislature could send DeSantis a bill this week that would allow 8-4 jury recommendations for capital punishment.

-The state and U.S. supreme courts have rejected appeals Gaskin filed since his death warrant was signed, with the latest denial coming Tuesday.
+The state and U.S. supreme courts have rejected appeals Gaskin filed since his death warrant was signed.
+The latest denial came Tuesday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.